iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 > Great at giving alerts for different areas.
 Live posting during storms is excellent.
 Just be careful you don't list to many places to avoid constant updates.<br> :date: __2020-06-12 03:22:06__

 > Only worth downloading if you're in a disaster situation.
 Otherwise it's not very useful.<br> :date: __2020-05-23 06:10:43__

+> Extremely well covers high pop centers.
+However, little to no coverage in rural areas.
+We live in Benton County, MO...no coverage ANYWHERE here.<br> :date: __2020-05-22 15:48:47__